Employers keeping workers' passports in Dubai and UAE

 - What is apparent to many workers though, is that companies want to have a degree of control over them, and holding on to passports is a way of forcing employees to stay in the country, to make it difficult for them to abscond ("do a runner"), and generally to reinforce the authoritative nature of the employer-employee relationship that is prevalent in the UAE.

 - Take comments about illegal passport retention with a pinch of salt.
-One of the downsides of wasta in the UAE is that employers usually have more wasta than their workers, and many of them have enough wasta to prevail over whatever is legal with respect to passports, or they threaten and intimidate workers sufficiently to make them nervous about trying to reclaim their passports.
+One of the downsides of wasta in the UAE is that employers usually have more wasta than their workers, and many of them have (or think they have) enough wasta to prevail over whatever is legal with respect to passports, or they threaten and intimidate workers sufficiently to make them nervous about trying to reclaim their passports.

 Comments in the press about employers in Dubai and UAE keeping passports